 How to get to Tre Cime di Lavaredo by Bus

-For a more convenient option during peak season, take the bus to the start of the trail.
-If you have a Sütirol Pass your bus ticket cost may be included.
+During peak season, you can take the bus to Rifugio Auronzo to start the Tre Cime di Lavaredo hike.
+If you have a Sütirol Pass, your bus ticket cost may be included.

 From Cortina | Take the 30/31 bus from Cortina d’Ampezzo via Misurina to the trailhead at Rifugio Auronzo.
 The timetable is here.
 Alternatively, take the 445 to Dobbiaco and then follow the directions below.